haranrk/google-homepage/README.md

-# google-homepage
+# Google Homepage front end
-The front-end of google.com
+Remade the front-end of the google homepage as practise while learning HTML and CSS